Pushkar3698/youtube-subscriber-backend-api/README.md

 Get YouTube Subscribers - Backend Capstone Project

 First install npm dependencies of express and mongoose using npm install command.
-Create database in your local computer using node src/createDatabase.js command.
 Start the backend server using npm start or node src/index.js command.

 Hii all this is simple api made with the technologies node js, express js, mongoose and mongodb